-- Walk-in clinics are being organized by Haliburton Kawartha Pine Ridge District Health Unit at the CCC and other clinics, check their Facebook or website for dates.
-For more information on pop-up clinics please see this link.
+- Pop-up clinics are being organized by Haliburton Kawartha Pine Ridge District Health Unit, check their Facebook or website for dates.
+For more information please see this link.

-- Anyone born in 2009 and up, 12 years old or older, is eligible for a Pfizer 1st shot or after 28 days is now eligbile for a second dose of Pfizer.
+- Anyone born in 2009 and up, 12 years old or older, is eligible for a Pfizer 1st shot or after 21 days is now eligbile for a second dose of Pfizer.
 Only those 18 years or older are eligible for Moderna.

-- if you want to volunteer at the Cobourg Community Centre clinic then please see all the info at https://northumberland.io/
+- if you want to volunteer with a covid vaccination program then please see all the info at https://northumberland.io/

 About COVID-19 vaccines

 Safe and reliable vaccines can help protect you and your family from COVID-19.
 They will be an important tool to help stop the spread of the virus and allow individuals, families and workers to safely resume normal life.